 And as a practical tool helping you all the way, theres always your best friend: your Personal Planner.

-Heres 5 great tips thatll help you have a healthier and more sustainable pace in your workday.
+Heres 5 practical tips from time-efficiency expert Petra Brask, to help you create a healthier and more sustainable pace in your workday.

 Your brain can also work the other way around.
 It can imagine that a particular task will take a very long time to complete, so you dont have time for that now.
 But in reality, what you may actually mean is you dont want to do that now.
 The solution?
 Block off some time in your Personal Planner to tackle that task, and stop making up excuses when the time comes - just do it!